 Production by Tandem Aircraft KG in Salgau started in 1989.
 The first year, 25 Sunnies were sold.
 Although the Sunny appeared to be a safe

 and stable aircraft, the sale figures of the Sunny went down over the years.
-This resulted in the bankruptcy of Aircraft KG in 1999.
+This resulted in the bankruptcy of Tandem Aircraft KG in 1999.

-tandem-seat Sunny Sport and the side-by-side versions were produced in small numbers in the factory of Dewald Leichtflugzeugbau
+the tandem-seat Sunny Sport and the side-by-side versions were produced in small numbers in the factory of Dewald Leichtflugzeugbau

 Tandem Air Sunny Sport on 15 January 1998.
 After the CofA expired over a year, registration PH-2G4 was cancelled on 10 October 2006.

-Tandem Air Sunny Sport PH-2G4 was photographed at Lelystad Airport in the Netherlands.
+On 5 September 2003, Tandem Air Sunny Sport PH-2G4 was seen at Lelystad Airport in the Netherlands.